-Fraud and cybercrime has escalated.
+Nationwide, fraud and cybercrime continue to escalate.
+In our recent research, Americans shared that 1 in 3 have been victims of identity theft and 55% have been victims of scams.
+Unfortunately, incidents are trending upward, which is impacting commercial real estate transactions including 1031 Exchanges.
 Technology and tactics used by cybercriminals to access financial, corporate and personal data, particularly relating to real estate transactions, continues to evolve.
-Bottom line, any of your data and transactions could be at risk.
+Bottom line, any of your data and transactions may be at risk.

-- Shake Up Your Password Protocol: create strong, unique passwords
+- Bolster Your Password Protocol: create strong, unique passwords and use multi-factor authentication

-- For your 1031 Exchanges, choose a QI that is informed and vigilant and one that has proactive protections in place to thwart cybercriminals.
+- For your 1031 Exchanges, choose a Qualified Intermediary (QI) that is informed and vigilant and one that has proactive protections in place to thwart cybercriminals.

 A Qualified Intermediary (QI) holds your funds during the 1031 Exchange.
 However surprisingly, there are no Federal requirements regarding the security that QIs have in place for the monies they are holding for their customers.
 With IPX1031 as your QI, rest assured that protective measures are in place to safeguard your real estate funds: